 -

 Look at the titles.
-Many journals will take the name of a well-known legit journal and add an extra word so it looks legit, or so the acronym stays mostly the same.
+Many will take the name of a well-known journal and add an extra word so it looks legitimate, and/or the acronym stays relatively similar.

 -